 Pop up tents are great for festivals, however they often suffer as collateral damage from all that weekend fun.
 The material on budget tents is often thin and single layered, making it a little cold and prone to condensation during a winter camping trip.

 If you are an avid camper and don’t mind splashing a little cash, a canvas tent is definitely the way to go.
 Although they are slightly pricey in comparison, the canvas ensures a warm, condensation free environment.
 Like normal tents, they are made of a waterproof, rot proof material meaning they are still practical to use in the unpredictable British weather, but the material breathes better, keeping you warm in the cold and cool in the heat.

-If you want to make it even more magical, and money really is no object, consider a traditional canvas tepee, yurt or bell tent.
+If you want to make it even more magical, and money really is no object, consider an air tow utility trailer, some off road camper trailers or tradesman trailers.
 The Instagram pictures alone make it worth the investment!
 If you want the look without the cost, many of the high street outdoors shops do high tech fabric versions of these styles.

 Book a Glamping Experience

 If you just fancy the experience of camping without having to afford the equipment, you may find that booking a glamping experience is more your thing.

 These often come with everything included, your cooking equipment, beds (real beds) and lighting.
 This means that you can enjoy camping without the hassle, or the price tag, of buying, transporting, setting up and taking down all the equipment.
 Just add food and drink and you are good to go.